-Note that the maximum length of text exported into a single cell of an Excel spreadsheet is 32767 (2^15 - 1) characters.
+Note that maximal length of text exported into a single cell of an Excel spreadsheet is 32767 (2^15 - 1) characters.
 Longer strings are trimmed to match this length.

 In the following picture, you can see the default appearance of an exported XLSX file.
 However, it is also possible to use customized templates for Excel export so that you can, for example, add graphics to the header of the spreadsheet.
-You can find more details on this option in Configuring UI data export.
+You can find more details on this option in the Configuring UI data export topic.